Brandon12200/ClassroomBridge/README.md

     12. [Student Form View](#student-form-view)

 ## Introduction
-Welcome to ClassroomBridge, a comprehensive Learning Management System (LMS) meticulously crafted for K-12 classrooms.
+Welcome to ClassroomBridge, a comprehensive Learning Management System (LMS) crafted for K-12 classrooms.
 This Django-powered app is a dynamic platform that empowers educators, students, and administrators by seamlessly integrating essential features to enhance the teaching and learning experience.

 ## Key Features